kodadot/developers/developers/core-concepts/ethereum/what-is-ethereum.md

 head:
   - - meta
     - name: description
-      content: Ethereum is an open-source, blockchain-based platform that allows developers to build and deploy smart contracts and decentralized applications (dApps).
-Learn about Ethereum's key features, including smart contracts, dApps, Ether, and DeFi, and explore their official website and developer documentation for more information.
+      content: Ethereum is a blockchain-based platform that allows developers to build and deploy smart contracts and decentralized applications (dApps).
+Learn more.
 ---

 # Understanding Ethereum